steady-space/steadyspace/content/offerings/index.md

 ---

-### 🧘‍♀️ calm job dashboard
+### 🧘‍♀️ calm job search dashboard
 a Notion workspace designed for grounding your job search with clarity, calm, and progress.
 [🌿 view on gumroad](https://steadyspace.gumroad.com/l/calmjobdashboard)

 ---

 ### 🎨 wild serenity: a coloring escape into nature
-a quiet creative pause — my little Amazon-published coloring book with 50 unique nature scenes designed for relaxation. take a deep breath, grab your favorite colors, and step into a world where towering mountains, winding rivers, wildflower meadows, and peaceful forests are waiting for you. wild serenity is more than just a coloring book–it’s a chance to slow down, unwind, and reconnect with the simple magic of nature.
+a quiet creative pause — my little Amazon-published coloring book with 50 unique nature scenes designed for relaxation. take a deep breath, grab your favorite colors, and step into a world where towering mountains, winding rivers, wildflower meadows, and peaceful forests are waiting for you.
 [📦 view on amazon](https://a.co/d/gyfYdS7)